 Difference Between Hard Money vs Soft Money

-Hard money and soft money are assumed that hard money is liquid cash or cash on hand while soft money is the money on paper.
+Hard and soft money is assumed to be liquid cash or cash on hand, while soft money is money on paper.
 These definitions are not true.
-These terms are used to refer to money loaned and the purpose behind these loans.
+These terms refer to money loaned and the purpose behind these loans.

 Apart from the differences stated below, there are some common types between Hard money vs soft money –